John Kameel Farah

 John is very pleased to be the pianist for Peggy Baker Dance Projects, and is currently the Composer-in-Residence for SoundMakers, hosted by new music organization SoundStreams.
 He is managed by Annette Gentz Music Arts, based in Berlin, Germany.

-Users who follow JohnKameelFarah
+Users who are followed by JohnKameelFarah